badgerloop-software/website-condor/README.md

 ## Server and Hosting
 The website is hosted on a Computer Sciences department VM off ESXi hypervisor that is serving the site using apache.
-If there are issues with the server contact Liam Mahoney or Luke Houge.
+If there are issues with the server contact Luke Houge.
 1. **[Ubuntu Server 18.04.1 LTS](https://www.ubuntu.com/download/server)**

 2. **[Node.js](https://nodejs.org/en/about/)**